(originally published 09/09/2016)

 The new Neutrogena Hydro Boost Water Gel promises to work on all skin types and to “renew skin’s hydration levels by replenishing water and strengthening skin’s moisture barrier, resulting in hydrated, smooth, supple skin”.
 The ingredients, they say, that make the difference: purified Hyaluronic Acid (for hydration) and olive extract (for giving and locking in moisture).

-The gel texture is light, smells nice and it wears nicely on my combination skin in warm weather during the day.
+The gel texture is light, smells good and it wears nicely on my combination skin in warm weather during the day.
 It contains silicone oil, so it is light and smooth on application, it is also a good primer for makeup and it won’t break the bank.
 However, all in all, it didn’t do much for my skin over time, unfortunately.
 At the age of 39 (seriously, where has the time gone?) my skin feels as if it’s craving more nutrition and boost.
 This gel looks inviting but didn’t perform that well on me.
 I think there are better, more efficient and sophisticated formulations on the market that you can pick from when my skin feels thirsty.
 Shame about this one, because there are some Neutrogena products that I absolutely love (the T/Gel is an old favourite in our home or the Visibly Clear 2 in 1 Wash and Mask is a firm favourite of my boyfriend’s).
 Maybe it would work better on a younger skin.

 It contains silicones: Dimethicone – silicone oil that provides smooth application, skin conditioning agent, could be an irritant but fine if used the right way.